dmighty007/dmighty007/README.md

 * 💻 I am a JRF at SNBNCBS
 * 📚 I have a Bachelors in Physics from Midnapore College.
 * 📝 I have a strong interest in Machine Learning and Artificial Intelligence
-- 🔭 Working on Deep Learning & Machine Learning
+- 🔭 Learning Deep Learning & Machine Learning things..
-- 🌱 Learning about
+- 🌱 Various techniques of calculating free energy of reactions..
 - 🌟 Main languages: Python, C++, JavaScript
 - 🚩 Interested in Full Stack Machine Learning Application development
 - 💖 In a complicated relationship with Neural Networks
-- 🎵 Love metal, lofi, jazz and soft music
+- 🎵 Love any songs that sounds good...
 ```
 <hr>